doggy8088/Learning-Prompt/docs/chatGPT/tutorial-basics/basic-scenarios/scenario-8-information-extraction.md

 Machinet was able to accelerate their development several-fold by switching from building their own machine learning systems to using Codex.
 The flexibility of Codex allows for the ability to easily add new features and capabilities saving their users time and helping them be more productive.

-“Codex is an amazing tool in our arsenal.
-Not only does it allow us to generate more meaningful code, but it has also helped us find a new design of product architecture and got us out of a local maximum.”
+『Codex is an amazing tool in our arsenal.
+Not only does it allow us to generate more meaningful code, but it has also helped us find a new design of product architecture and got us out of a local maximum.』

 —Vladislav Yanchenko, Founder, Machinet"""
 ```